DhanaBalan2001/Restaurant-Management-API/README.md

 ##Restaurant Management API Backend

    This backend provides a robust and scalable API for managing restaurant operations such as menu, orders, reservations, inventory, and reporting.
-It is built using Node.js, Express.js, and MongoDB for efficient and dynamic functionality.
+It is built using Node.js, Express.js, and MongoDB for

+efficient and dynamic functionality.

  1.Features :

-   a)Core Features :
+   *  Core Features :

-   Menu Management: Add, update, delete, and retrieve menu items, including categories and pricing.
+         Menu Management : Add, update, delete, and retrieve menu items, including categories and pricing.

-   Order Management: Create, update, and manage orders with status tracking (e.g., pending, preparing, completed).
+         Order Management : Create, update, and manage orders with status tracking (e.g., pending, preparing, completed).

-   Reservation Management: Allow customers to book tables with time slots and details.
+         Reservation Management : Allow customers to book tables with time slots and details.

-   Inventory Management: Monitor ingredient stock levels and update them dynamically.
+         Inventory Management : Monitor ingredient stock levels and update them dynamically.

-   User Authentication: Role-based access for admin and staff.
+         User Authentication : Role-based access for admin and staff.

-   Reports and Analytics: Generate sales reports and analyze data for business insights.
+         Reports and Analytics : Generate sales reports and analyze data for business insights.

-   b)Advanced Features :
+   *  Advanced Features :

-   Staff Management: Add and manage employees, assigning roles and permissions.
+         Staff Management : Add and manage employees, assigning roles and permissions.

-   Real-Time Notifications: Notify kitchen staff for new orders or status changes.
+         Real-Time Notifications : Notify kitchen staff for new orders or status changes.

-   Table Management: Provide real-time updates on table availability and occupancy.
+         Table Management : Provide real-time updates on table availability and occupancy.

-   Feedback System: Allow customers to provide feedback on menu items and services.
+         Feedback System : Allow customers to provide feedback on menu items and services.

-   Multi-Language Support: Offer menu translations for customers in multiple languages.
+         Multi-Language Support : Offer menu translations for customers in multiple languages.

-   API Documentation: Automatically generated documentation using Swagger for easy usage.
+         API Documentation : Automatically generated documentation using Swagger for easy usage.

 2.Prerequisites :